metaphacts/metaphactory-docker-compose/README.md

 2. Create a copy of the `service-template` folder i.e. `cp -r service-template my-deployment`.
 The idea is to maintain one subfolder for every deployment.
 3. Change into the newly created folder `my-deployment` and choose one option below:
 	1. To deploy **metaphactory with Blazegraph** included (recommended for initial tests) run `cp ./database-config/.env_blazegraph .env`.
 	2. To deploy **metaphactory standalone** to connect to an external SPARQL endpoint later on run `cp ./database-config/.env_default .env`.
-If you want to connect to a SPARQL endpoint accessible only via localhost, please see the instructions in the section **Accessing localhost from docker container** below.
+If you want to connect to a SPARQL endpoint accessible only via the docker hostmachine, please see the instructions in the section **Accessing docker hostmachine from docker container** below.
 	3. To deploy **metaphactory with Stardog** included run `cp ./database-config/.env_stardog .env`. **Please note:** this requires that you own a valid Stardog license file.
 4. Open the file `.env` e.g. `vi .env` and perform following changes:
 	1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`) i.e. the name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).